OlukayodeDamilare/Customer-Satisfaction-Analysis/README.md

 ---

-## What I’d Improve With More Data
+## Future Improvements / What I’d Do With More Data
-- Longitudinal data to track satisfaction trends over time
+•	Track satisfaction trends over time with longitudinal data
-- Behavioral data to complement survey responses
+	•	Incorporate behavioral data to complement survey responses
-- Customer churn and retention metrics
+	•	Include customer churn and retention metrics
-- Product usage analytics
+	•	Analyze product usage analytics to identify friction points.

-  ## Dashboard Preview
+Dashboard Walkthrough

+The dashboard starts with an overview of satisfaction trends, followed by key driver analysis and segment-level insights.
+Each section is designed to guide the user toward actionable decisions.
-Screenshots of the interactive dashboard are available in the /images folder.
+	•	Screenshots of the interactive dashboard are available in the /images folder.

+  Assumptions & Limitations
+	•	Survey responses are self-reported
+	•	Small sample size (120 records)
+	•	Behavioral and churn data are not included
+	•	Insights may not generalize beyond this dataset.

+  Call to Action

+Feedback or suggestions are welcome — always looking to improve data storytelling and dashboard design.